rohit46666/Assignment_nintex/README.md

 * Parse this output into functional requirements and non-functional dictionaries.
 * Generate the graph.

+## Task 1: Data Collection and Preparation
+* We can compare the functional requirements with ground truth using the Rouge method.

 ## TODOs

 * Adapt for other types of data formats.